No Way Out (2004)

-The 2004 No Way Out was the sixth No Way Out professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's SmackDown! brand division.
-The event took place on February 15, 2004, at the Cow Palace in Daly City, California.
-The event is best remembered for its final match, which saw Eddie Guerrero defeat WWE Champion Brock Lesnar to win the title, his top wrestling achievement before his death in 2005.
+The 2004 No Way Out was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the sixth No Way Out and took place on February 15, 2004, at the Cow Palace in Daly City, California, United States.
+It was held exclusively for wrestlers from the promotion's SmackDown! brand division, which made it the first brand-exclusive No Way Out after the previous year's event also featured wrestlers from Raw.

+The event is best remembered for its main event, which saw Eddie Guerrero defeat Brock Lesnar to win the WWE Championship, his top wrestling achievement before his death in 2005.
 No Way Out grossed over US$450,000 ticket sales from an attendance of approximately 11,000 and received 350,000 pay-per-view buys, and was instrumental in helping WWE increase its pay-per-view revenue by $11.9 million compared to the previous year.
 Like the event, the DVD received favorable reviews.

 Production

 Background

-No Way Out was first held by World Wrestling Entertainment (WWE) as the 20th In Your House pay-per-view (PPV) in February 1998.
-Following the discontinuation of the In Your House series, No Way Out returned in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion.
-The 2004 event was the sixth event in the No Way Out chronology and was held on February 15 at the Cow Palace in Daly City, California.
-While the previous year's event featured wrestlers from both the Raw and SmackDown! brands, the 2004 event featured wrestlers exclusively from the SmackDown! brand, which made it the first brand-exclusive No Way Out event.
+No Way Out was a professional wrestling pay-per-view (PPV) event first held by World Wrestling Entertainment (WWE) as the 20th In Your House PPV event in February 1998.
+Following the discontinuation of the In Your House series in February 1999, No Way Out was reinstated in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion.
+The sixth event was held on February 15, 2004, at the Cow Palace in Daly City, California.
+While the previous year's event featured wrestlers from both the Raw and SmackDown! brands, the 2004 event was held exclusively for SmackDown!, which made it the first brand-exclusive No Way Out.